 What is an Irrevocable Trust?

-The irrevocable trust document names a trustee who is responsible for managing the assets within the irrevocable trust in the best interests of the beneficiary or beneficiaries, and carrying out the wishes of the creator.
+The irrevocable trust document names a trustee who is responsible for managing the assets within the irrevocable trust.
+This trustee acts in the best interests of the beneficiary or beneficiaries and carries out the wishes of the trust creator.

 There are many different types of irrevocable trusts.
 Due to the variety of irrevocable trusts a discussion with us can help you decide what makes the most sense in your situation.